npkav/nk_s3_fullstack_qap1/README.md

  > pa55w0rdpa55w0rdpa55w0rd
 ```

 Fun fact!
 Under the same parameters, you have a 1 in 22,490,000,000,000,000,000,000,000,000,000,000,000,000 chance of getting the same identical password in any given generation!
-If ran 100 generations per minute, it would, on average, take you roughly 13.8 billion years to get the same password twice.
+If you ran 100 generations per minute, it would, on average, take you roughly 13.8 billion years to get the same password twice.

 --------------------------------